“Lots of people want to ride with you in the limo, but what you want is someone who'll take the bus with you when the

 A few years later, Yantra’s manager anonymously nominated her for a position as private nanny to Ken and Faye Abercrombie—a high-profile power couple of New York business and politics—that was being sourced through the CPCC.
-Initially Yantra was skeptical when she heard about this job offer, but she was also secretly excited.
+Initially Yantra was skeptical when she heard about the job offer, but she was also secretly excited.
 Like everyone in America by this time, Yantra knew of the Abercrombie’s reputation through the media, and she felt they were honest people, despite being extremely famous and uber-wealthy.
 At the interview Yantra warmed to Faye immediately.
-She did observe that Faye seemed very eager to be approved of herself, but she also showed genuine interest in who Yantra was as a person, and she was clearly excited at the impending birth of her children; it was to be twins.
+She did observe that Faye seemed very eager to be approved of herself, but she also showed genuine interest in who Yantra was as a person.
+She was also clearly excited at the impending birth of her children; it was to be twins.

 Alex and Eve were born in the summer of 1997—Yantra was 26 years old at the time—and for the first time in her life she was entirely happy.
 The twins were perfect, and no trouble at all to care for.
 Faye was overly protective and quite involved in their care the first year—she was still suffering from significant anxiety after having lost her first child, Adrian, to SIDS a few years earlier—leaving Yantra plenty of free time to continue her tantra studies, and to watch her beloved daytime soap operas.

 After her relatively impoverished and emotionally traumatizing upbringing, Yantra found adjusting to living in the luxurious surroundings of the Abercrombie’s penthouse disorienting initially, but as time went by, she admitted to herself that life simply had its ups and downs, and she was currently experiencing an up, so why not take full advantage of it and enjoy it?
 Yantra also found that she was able to let go of some of the resentment she was continuing to harbor towards her biological family.
 She even found time to visit Gretchen at the aged-care facility she lived in until her death in the spring of 1999.